 Iron is a micronutrient that boosts color in lawns without increasing growth and water needs.
 It also controls moss.
 However, excessive use of iron will burn your grass’ blades and toxify the environment.
-If you suspect that your lawn is discolored due to too much iron, you need to find out how you can revive it.
+If you suspect that your lawn is discolored due to too much iron, you must find out how to revive it.

 Too much iron on your lawn will burn the grass, stain your pavements and decrease soil pH.
 If your soil pH is below 5.5, add lime, bicarbonate-based chemicals, or zinc to adjust it.
 After treatment, apply iron 4 times a year when temperatures fall between 40 and 80°F (spring or fall).

-Lawns require supplements like iron sulfate, which has a high concentration of nutrients and minerals that catalyze chlorophyll synthesis.
+Lawns require supplements like iron sulfate, which has a high nutrient and mineral concentration that catalyzes chlorophyll synthesis.
 Without the green-coloring matter, your grass can’t produce energy to facilitate photosynthesis.

 Some fertilizer products claim that they don’t subject grass to burns, but you never know until you apply too much iron and see side effects.